QuirkyRobots/Pirate-Chain/README.md

 ![image](https://github.com/QuirkyRobots/pirate-chain-timeline/assets/29914179/9ccb9d42-9fde-4569-a821-87f8a543abeb)

-\* This can be edited and live previewd on any OS/browser.
-No addition or complex software or packages are required.
-It's simple HTML/CSS/JS.
+\* This can be edited and live previewed on any OS/browser.
+No additional or complex software or packages are required.
+It's just simple HTML/CSS/JS.

 ## That's it